shafik/cpp_learning/README.md

 Some variation of the "where to get started with learning C++" or "What are the resources for getting started in C++" has come up often enough on Twitter that I figured it was about time to turn it into a more permenant resource.

-I am going to do this in two parts.
-One is this blog post and second I will post this up as a github repository so that the list can grow and update as needed.

 First, use [cppreference](https://en.cppreference.com/w/) as your goto C++ reference.
 It is not a tutorial but it is relatively complete and is kept up to date.
 It will note the difference between various versions of C++.
 It has a [compiler support section](https://en.cppreference.com/w/cpp/compiler_support), so you can figure out which versions support which features.